Yup'ik: Language

-The Yup'ik speak four or five Yupik languages.
-The Yup'ik people constitute the largest ethnic group in Alaska and the Yup'ik languages are spoken by the largest number of native persons.
-Yup'ik, like all Northern Indigenous languages, is a suffixing language made up of noun and verb bases to which one or more postbases and a final ending or enclitics are added to denote such features as a number, case, person, and position.
-The Yup'ik category of number distinguishes singular, plural, and dual.
-Yup'ik does not have a category of gender and articles.
-The Yup'ik orthography one sees nowadays was developed at the University of Alaska Fairbanks in the 1960s by native speakers of Yup'ik elders working with linguists.
-The Yup'ik are the most numerous of the various Alaska Natives.
-There are 10,400 speakers out of a population of 25,000, and the language is threatened in 2007, according to Alaska Native Language Center.
+The Yupʼik speak four or five Yupik languages.
+The Yupʼik people constitute the largest ethnic group in Alaska and the Yupʼik languages are spoken by the largest number of native persons.
+Yupʼik, like all Northern Indigenous languages, is a suffixing language made up of noun and verb bases to which one or more postbases and a final ending or enclitics are added to denote such features as a number, case, person, and position.
+The Yupʼik category of number distinguishes singular, plural, and dual.
+Yupʼik does not have a category of gender and articles.
+The Yupʼik orthography one sees nowadays was developed at the University of Alaska Fairbanks in the 1960s by native speakers of Yupʼik elders working with linguists.
+The Yupʼik are among the most numerous of the various Alaska Natives.
+There are 10,400 speakers out of a population of 25,000, but the language was classified as threatened in 2007, according to Alaska Native Language Center.

-Enabling Linguistic Diversity and Multilingualism Worldwide.

-It is a single well-defined language (now called Yup'ik or Yup'ik and Cup'ik) a dialect continuum with five major dialects: extinct Egegik (Aglegmuit-Tarupiaq), and living Norton Sound or Unaliq-Pastuliq dialect (two subdialects: Unaliq and Kotlik), General Central Yup'ik dialect (seven subdialects: Nelson Island and Stebbins, Nushagak River, Yukon or Lower Yukon, Upper or Middle Kuskokwim, Lake Iliamna, Lower Kuskokwim, and Bristol Bay), Hooper Bay-Chevak dialect (two subdialects: Hooper Bay Yup'ik and Chevak Cup'ik), and Nunivak Cup'ig dialect.
-Nunivak Island dialect (Cup'ig) is distinct and highly divergent from mainland Yup'ik dialects.
+It is a single well-defined language (now called Yupʼik or Yupʼik and Cupʼik) a dialect continuum with five major dialects: extinct Egegik (Aglegmuit-Tarupiaq), and living Norton Sound or Unaliq-Pastuliq dialect (two subdialects: Unaliq and Kotlik), General Central Yupʼik dialect (seven subdialects: Nelson Island and Stebbins, Nushagak River, Yukon or Lower Yukon, Upper or Middle Kuskokwim, Lake Iliamna, Lower Kuskokwim, and Bristol Bay), Hooper Bay-Chevak dialect (two subdialects: Hooper Bay Yupʼik and Chevak Cupʼik), and Nunivak Cupʼig dialect.
+Nunivak Island dialect (Cupʼig) is distinct and highly divergent from mainland Yupʼik dialects.